Ichoran/scala-java8-streams/README.md

 Should investigate replacing the profusion of manually defined methods in Java with Scala specialized variants that defer to type class selected implementations.
 Note that Java does _not_ allow you to abstract over type of stream, despite all four interfaces having nearly-identical method names (e.g. `map` on `IntStream` maps from `Int` to `Int`, and there is a `mapToObj` instead of the `mapToInt` on object `Stream`).

 This may be too awkward to succeed, but inspiration can be taken from Spire.

+#### Goal 6 -- Compatibility for `java.util.Optional` and `java.util.PrimitiveIterator`

+Neither `Optional` nor `PrimitiveIterator` have particularly engaging interfaces.

+`PrimitiveIterator` adds one method, `forEachRemaining` with a `T_CONS` type, and the specialized variants `.OfInt` etc. specify manually specified subinterfaces of `Consumer` to perform the operation, plus they provide e.g. `nextInt` to get the next `int` (for `.OfInt`).
+Unless we can provide specialized Scala iterators, there is little point customizing anything here save to provide a mapping from collections typed with `[Int]` so that we can use them as a source for `IntStream`.

+`Optional` follows the same pattern of specialization as `Stream` itself.
+Providing conversions to and from Scala `Option` are probably adequate.

+However, if the pattern for converting manually specialized implementations into Scala `@specialized` ones works particularly smoothly, we may wish to consider using the same strategy to specialize parts of the Scala library, and then provide more robust interoperability.
+(This is probably best deferred for 2.13, however.)